pompymandislian/Deployment-Boosting-Business-in-Banking-Harnessing-Machine-Learning-to-Solve-Customer-Churn/README.md

 <h4> <b> Sub Problem <b> </h4>
 </li><li> What is obtained after conducting the analysis?
 </li><li> Which model is the best choice?
-</li><li> How many metrics results are   obtained to solve the churn case?
 </li><li> Which is columns that most affects?

 <h4> <b> PROBLEM OUR GOALS <b> </h4>